kly001/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

-    Sessions are  a simple way to store data for individual users against a unkque session id.
+    Sessions are  a simple way to store data for individual users against a unique session id.
     They are used to persist state information betweeen page requests.

 ---------------------------------------------------------------------------------------------------------------------

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

-    Bcrypt is used to had passwords.
+    Bcrypt is used to hash passwords.

 ---------------------------------------------------------------------------------------------------------------------